-Encore Post: Saul, a devout Jew and Pharisee, was born in the ancient city of Tarsus, the Roman capital of Asia Minor (Turkey).
+[One Hundred and First in a series of posts on Bible Stories] Encore Post: Saul, a devout Jew and Pharisee, was born in the ancient city of Tarsus, the Roman capital of Asia Minor (Turkey).
 His father was likely a prosperous tent maker — a good trade to practice in a colony of retired Roman army officers.
 He received a fine education in both Greek culture and the Jewish faith.
-Saul became a convinced Pharisee — a religious movement that believed by observing God’s law as a people, they would speed the return of the Messiah.
+Saul became a convinced Pharisee — a religious movement that believed that by observing God’s law as a people, they would speed the return of the Messiah.

 So Saul’s father sent him to study with Gamaliel, the greatest rabbi of his time.
 The great teacher lived in Jerusalem and was a member of the Sanhedrin — the ruling council of the Jewish people.
-While Saul never mentioned meeting Jesus before he death, he was in the city during Holy Week and would be fully aware of the events of the week.
+While Saul never mentioned meeting Jesus before his death, he was in the city during Holy Week and would fully know the events of the week.
 He fully agreed with the condemnation of the Galilean would-be Messiah.
 Anyone who claimed to be God deserved to die.

 So when the cross did not snuff out what he saw as heresy, he volunteered to punish the believers of the Nazarene prophet.
 When Stephen Martyr witnessed to Christ’s resurrection, he fully consented with the martyrdom.
 He held the coats of those who stoned the deacon to death.
 Energized by this success, Saul received credentials from the High Priest to go to Damascus and arrest Christians to be tried in Jerusalem.

-Saul persecuted early Christians because they believed Jesus to be God.
-So, when heaven opened and light shone on him, while on the way there, it caught him by surprise.
+Saul persecuted the early Christians because they believed Jesus to be God.
+So, when heaven opened and light shone on him while on the way there, it caught him by surprise.
 Yet Saul knew he was in God’s presence.
 He asked who the figure that called to him was.
 It was Jesus himself.
-Now that he was a witness of Christ’s resurrection, a major change began in Saul’s heart and mind.
+Now that he was a witness to Christ’s resurrection, a major change began in Saul’s heart and mind.
 When Ananias healed his vision, Saul was baptized and changed his name to Paul, the Greek form of his name.

 Rev. Robert E. Smith